textadventures/quest/docs/using_libraries.md

 _NOTE:_ There is an issue with creating objects in libraries that have a parent attribute set to an object in the main file, so avoid  doing that!

+_NOTE:_ If you make your library publicly available, make sure all the elements have names, so users can override them.
+In particular, check your verb elements.

 File name and location